mtalexan/arch-qbittorrentvpn/README.md

 For example, to set the port to 8090 you need to set -p 8090:8090 and -e WEBUI_PORT=8090
 ___
-If you appreciate my work, then please consider buying me a beer  :D
+If you appreciate the work of binhex, then please consider buying him a beer  :D

 [![PayPal donation](https://www.paypal.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MM5E27UX6AUU4)